MicrosoftDocs/customer-insights/topics/preview/get-started-websdk.md

 });
 ```

-4. Ensure your ingestion key is embedded within the code snippet.
+4. Ensure your ingestion key is embedded in the code snippet.

 5. Add the copied code snippet to your webpage, near the top of the `<head>` tag and before any other script or CSS tags.